SARS-CoV-2, the virus that causes coronavirus disease 19 (COVID-19), has spread rapidly around the world.

 This type acts as a platform for carrying genes that the body can express to provide immunity.

 The AstraZeneca vaccine, which has approval in some countries, is a replication-incompetent vector vaccine.
-It uses a harmless, weakened adenovirus that causes the common cold in chimpanzees to provoke an immune response.
+It

 The scientists then changed the virus to make it suitable for use in humans.
 In other vaccines, this type of virus has safely produced a strong immune response.